jghamburg/pbt-demo/docs/my.slides.md

 ## What did I learn by diving into PBT?

-  If the only tool you have at hand is a hammer every problem is a nail.
+> If the only tool you have at hand is a hammer every problem is a nail.
-    Unknown - at least to me
+>> Unknown - at least to me

 * Think outside the box.
-Find ways to question your system under test to get a deeper insight of the functioning of the system.
+Get a deeper insight of the functioning of the system.

 * On the other hand exploring new areas might lead to new ways of thinking and progressing in the realm of problem-solving.
-You can extend your repertoire/portfolio of tools to use for solving different kind of problems/challenges.
+You can extend your repertoire of tools to use for solving different kind of challenges.

 ## Things that came up during the experiments